UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

             - download a program or compressed source code
         - supports HTTP, HTTPS, and FTP
         - user-friendly for basic tasks
-        - good for mirroring websites,
+        - good for mirroring websites
             - downloading entire directories recursively for offline viewing or backups.
         - most popular from Unix-based systems, like Linux